harishlingam/personal-website/_pages/projects.md

 <p>&nbsp;</p>
 <h3><em><span style="color: #ffcc00;">Notable projects</span></em></h3>
 <h6>Hack for LA</h6>
-<p><a href="https://www.hackforla.org">Hack for LA</a> was in need of a consolidated data analytics strategy to track and manage data from several different user experience surveys administered to different stakeholders on an ongoing basis.
+<p><a href="https://www.hackforla.org">Hack for LA</a> was in need of a consolidated data analytics strategy to track and manage data collected from a series of internal and external user experience surveys administered to key stakeholders on an ongoing basis.
 I created a set of analytics dashboards in desktop and mobile formats using Google Data Studio.
-The dashboards ingested data from several different sources so that key performance metrics and user sentiment could be visualized by leadership, marketed to external stakeholders, and shared with internal teams.</p>
+The dashboards ingested data from several different sources so that key metrics, KPIs, and user sentiment could be visualized and interpreted by leadership, marketed to external stakeholders, and shared with internal teams.</p>
 <table>
 <tbody>
 <tr>